 Britten: Noye's Fludde

 Noye's Fludde is a charming opera based on a medieval Chester play performed by combination of amateurs and professionals.3

-Children sing the majority of the parts as the animals chosen for the ark while Mr and Mrs Noye and the Voice of God are adults roles.
-The audience also get to participate during the playing of three hymns, Lord Jesus Think on Me, Eternal Father Strong to save and The Spacious Firmament.
+Children sing the majority of the parts as the animals chosen for the ark while Mr and Mrs Noye and the Voice of God are adult roles.
+The audience also gets to participate during the playing of three hymns, Lord Jesus Think on Me, Eternal Father Strong to save and The Spacious Firmament.

 The G major sonata's main themes are taken from a song Brahms composed in 1873 called Regenlied (Rain Song).
 Recalling how as a child the singer stood in the rain, feeling its coolness and taking in the smells of recently drenched flowers, Brahms creates a scene of simple delight, tinged with a little sadness at the passing of innocent pleasure.

 The Regenlied tune is held back until the third movement of the violin sonata, although the dotted rhythm that it starts with also opens the first movement, unifying the whole work.